Section Awards:

 • An individual who contributes volunteer time in addition to professional coaching time at the club, region, section or national level

-• A professional coach who inspires others to embrace the joy of skating
+• A coach who inspires others to embrace the joy of skating

-• A professional coach who has demonstrated commitment to the development of the sport of skating
+• A coach who has demonstrated commitment to the development of the sport of skating

 Nomination form available here: https://skatecanada.wufoo.com/forms/volunteer-coach-award/